The narcissist and what they do with theirs and your belongings.

 They said I had to buy it off them for £500.
 Or they wanted it tomorrow.
 Well, that telly was in the sale.
 So I purchased a brand new one exactly the same for £299.
 Win-win.
-I messaged to say new telly arriving in morning yours will be ready to collect tomorrow.
-What did I get.
+I messaged to say the new telly is arriving in the morning.
+Yours will be ready to collect tomorrow, they agreed.
+The next day what did I get?
 “No, today’s no good.
 I don’t want it today”.
 “No, I don’t want it at this house.”

 That would be ok, but I didn’t want it getting broken.
-I didn’t want the responsibility of it.
+I didn’t like the responsibility of it.
 I was finally free of the narcissist, and I wanted to be free of their belongings.
 So what did I do?
-I picked up that 40inc tv with a grin on my face marched it to my replacements home when I knew the ex-narcissist was home.
+I picked up that 40inc tv with a grin on my face and marched it to my replacement’s home when I knew the ex was home.
 Put it in front of the gate and messaged.
-To get a barrage of an abusive message back on how they didn’t want it.
-Hang on a min you wanted it back!
+To get a barrage of abusive messages back on how they didn’t want it.
+Hang on a min.
+You wanted it back!
 What changed?
 Oh yes, you got your telly as you asked.
-You did not get any reaction from me.
+You did not get the reaction you needed from me.
 I just replied, “It’s outside “.

 I waited and took a photo to have proof they’d gotten it as I’d got wiser to who they were, how they’d use anything to manipulate and twist.